allthroughthenight/allthroughthenight.github.io/_posts/2023-01-01-what-i-learned-this-year.md

 [What's the logic behind Google rejecting Max Howell, the author of Homebrew, for not being able to invert a binary tree?](https://www.quora.com/Whats-the-logic-behind-Google-rejecting-Max-Howell-the-author-of-Homebrew-for-not-being-able-to-invert-a-binary-tree/answer/Max-Howell?share=1): [Max Howell's](https://mxcl.dev/) direct response to his infamous [Google interview tweet](https://twitter.com/mxcl/status/608682016205344768)

+[Write a Note to Your Spouse Every Day](https://jdnoc.com/note/): A note a day keeps the divorce attorney away